ae-35-me/StalkMe-Chrome-Extension/README.md

 > [!WARNING]
 > **These permissions combined allow an extension to:**
-> - Read and steal passwords as you type them
+> - Read and steal passwords as you type them (in plaintext)
 > - Capture session tokens and impersonate you on websites
+> - Intercept ALL network traffic including Authorization headers and API keys
-> - Track every website you visit
+> - Track every website you visit and every HTTP request you make
 > - Read sensitive personal information from web pages
 > - Modify web pages to inject malicious content or phishing forms
 > - Intercept and steal financial information during online banking or shopping
+> - Capture authentication tokens from network headers

 ## Disclaimer